Peacock: 10 Amazing Facts of a Unique Bird

 The Congo peacock lives on the continent of Africa, and it is an endangered species.
 The Congo type is the national bird of the Republic of Congo.
 It is found only in the Congo, specifically in the low-level rainforests in the Congo River basin.
 It is noteworthy that the Congo peacock is the only species that live outside the continent of Asia, and it is abundant in Salonga National Park in the Republic of the Congo.

-5. Conduct medical examinations periodically to ensure the bird’s health status, combating external parasites such as lice and mites, if any, and giving the bird anthelmintic drugs once every two months.
+- Conduct periodic medical examinations to ensure the bird’s health status.
+Combat external parasites such as lice and mites, if any, and give the bird anthelmintic drugs once every two months.

 If you enjoyed learning about this facinating animal why not check out more fantastic facts about other animals: Koalas, Land Animals, Sharks, Raccoons, Moon and Sun Bears, Rats, Sheep, Chickens, Cats, Pandas, Monkeys and Whales.